worksonmypc/methodologies-bootcamp/docs/notes.md

 | **E**stimable | No further research needed, can be easily understood. |
 | **S**mall | Can be released within weeks if not days. |
 | **T**estable | Definition of Done is clear and can be evidenced. |

+## How do we build the Right Thing?

+As developers, how do we build the right thing?

+* Is it usable?
+* Is it testable?
+* Is it resiliant?
+* Is it scalable?
+* Is it secure?
+* Does it embrace change?